hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

 *   Customer name on new license does not match existing license

-    This may happen with the Airgap installation type for a variety of reasons.
-For example, when a trial license was issued with a customer name and the new paid license was issued on a different customer name.
+    This may occur with an Airgap installation for a variety of reasons.
+One example is when a trial license is associated with a different customer name from the subsequent paid license.
 Please contact [HashiCorp Support](https://www.hashicorp.com/technical-support-services-and-policies) for assistance.
 In your request, include the output from running`replicatedctl license inspect` on the Terraform Enterprise host machine.

 ### Incorrect version of airgap file